 But, according to Aldi’s latest press release, with these Thanksgiving staples, your smorgasbord is less than $30 this year.

 The low price tag seems wild considering how much really goes into a successful Thanksgiving dinner.
-Aldi filled a cart with a buterball turkey, bagged stuffing, sweet potatoes, Hawaiian sweet rolls, frozen green peas, fresh cranberries, a vegetable tray (with carrots and celery), canned pumpkin pie mix, pie crust, whipping cream and a gallon of whole milk.
+Aldi filled a cart with a Butterball turkey, bagged stuffing, sweet potatoes, Hawaiian sweet rolls, frozen green peas, fresh cranberries, a vegetable tray (with carrots and celery), canned pumpkin pie mix, pie crust, whipping cream and a gallon of whole milk.
 That’s a few sides, a main course and dessert, all for less than $30!
 It almost seems too good to be true, but you can easily build a feast with grocery staples and Aldi Finds in November.

 And It’s Not Just on Thanksgiving

 If you’re a regular at Aldi, you’re doing right by your bank account.
 An Aldi Thanksgiving is the ideal way to get all the goods this year without stressing about your Christmas fund.
 And better yet, you can rest assured that Aldi is there for you all year round.
 Don’t forget your quarter!
 (And your convenient Aldi quarter holder.)